amarubhe/sap-build-codejam-prerequisite/README.md

 - The Global Account has the **required entitlements** assigned (e.g., relevant service plans used in the Terraform scripts).
 - The Global Account has sufficient **resource quotas** (e.g., application runtime, service instances).

-Note: By Default, these permissions, entitlements, quotas should already be available if this is a fresh BTP Trial account(i.e. Build Apps is not already subscribed in this BTP global account), so no additional setup is necessary.
+Note: By default, these permissions, entitlements, quotas should already be available if this is a fresh BTP Trial account(i.e. Build Apps is not already subscribed in this BTP global account), so no additional setup is necessary.

 ---